manishjha5410/toast/README.md

-﻿# A Custom Toast Notification for Html!
+﻿# A Custom Toast Notification for HTML!

 These above ☝️ contains the toast files written in simple html and js.
-Just delete the Html File and include the location toast.js and toast.css file and also include fontaswesome cdn link i.e. [https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.2/css/all.min.css](https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.2/css/all.min.css)
+Just delete the HTML File and include the location toast.js and toast.css file and also include fontaswesome cdn link i.e. [https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.2/css/all.min.css](https://cdnjs.cloudflare.com/ajax/libs/font-awesome/5.15.2/css/all.min.css)